xver/icecream_sv/README.md

 - Change directory to `test/verilator`
 - Run `make`

-*NOTE: The example is provided for Verilator only.
+**NOTE**: The example is provided for Verilator only.
 For other simulators, use [EDA Playground](https://www.edaplayground.com/x/J3HG)

 ## HTML Documentation